igorkulman/coding-journal/content/post/2014-08-29-experience-with-being-featured-in-the-red-stripe-deal-promotion-on-windows-phone.md

 categories = ["Windows Phone"] tags = ["c#","Windows Phone"]
 +++
-I was offered to to take part in the Red Stripe Deal promotion on Windows Phone with my [Shopping List Simple][1] app from 21st August to 28th August.
+I was offered to to take part in the Red Stripe Deal promotion on Windows Phone with my Shopping List Simple app from 21st August to 28th August.

 {{% img-responsive "/images/sk.png" %}}